Call for long abstracts

 The multi-faceted nature of information brought the society towards a radical change, especially in this era where data production and collection are reaching levels that could not even be imagined until a few years ago.
 From relations to components, from process to systems, the importance to make these elements more visual became essential to enable new scenarios, innovative systems, and creative mindset in an educative and formative way.
 This special call for visualisation works aims at giving prominence to design research and works representing systemic complexity.
 The ability to collect, cross-check, visualize and study quantitative and qualitative information about phenomena and their patterns is itself at the core of the project, becoming strategic for enabling new systems thinking and their design application.
 Identifying the relationship between components, thus guaranteeing personal expression, horizontal communication and visual thinking, is the first step to enhance a more conscious and transparent decision-making process with a perspective of sustainability.

 We ask everyone who wishes to present their work at RSD7 to submit a short abstract of maximum 350 words (title and keywords excluded), 3-5 high-resolution images and any correlated links/website in case of interactive visualisation.
-The work should be submitted through EasyChair at this link: https://easychair.org/conferences/?conf=rsd7.
+The work should be submitted by 1 JUNE 2018 through EasyChair at this link: https://easychair.org/conferences/?conf=rsd7.
 You should upload the abstract in text form as well as in a PDF file (which should include images and any links).
 The submission form will guide you through the process but we recommend you download and read the call for visualisation works for more detailed information.

 Your work will undergo a peer review process by independent referees.
 We will notify the selected ones to be presented at RSD7 within the deadline present on the home page.
 If you have received an email telling you that your work has been selected, you should register for the conference and exhibit your visualization during the RSD7 conference.